References for Faculty

 - Campus Compact's service-learning webinar channel (many topics)

-- Campus Compact's Engaged Faculty Institute workbook
+- Campus Compact's Engaged Faculty Institute

 - Civic Engagement podcasts, webinars, videos recommended by service-learning faculty and professionals